icinganalysis/icinganalysis.github.io/content/NACA-TN-1472.md

 and is densely packed with information.
 Large portions of NACA-TN-1472 will be reproduced here.

-The symbols are a little different than those previously in the [Thermodynamics thread]({filename}thermodynamics.md).
+The symbols are a little different from those previously in the [Thermodynamics thread]({filename}thermodynamics.md).

 ![Symbols part 1](images/naca-tn-1472/symbols0.png)